Artist in Focus: Javier Banegas

 Work: Banegas produces close-up still life depictions of items that have been altered by the presence of humans.
 Working mainly with oil on board or canvas, Banegas produces some of the most spectacular hyper-realistic paintings, while still giving his viewers room for personal interpretation.

-'Shavings Pink and Turquoise' Oil on board, 95 x 190 cm
+'Shavings Pink and Turquoise' oil on board, 95 x 190 cm

 Javier Banegas has been painting since he was a child, practicing almost every day and setting himself challenges to improve in each painting he created.
 It was clear to him from a very young age that he would study art and make it his career.
 Initially painting in many different styles, Banegas was inspired by a variety of genres from classicism to surrealism.
 It wasn’t until he clearly identified with his subject that he began exhibiting his paintings, these paintings focused on a more realistic style and from here, he progressed to hyperrealism.
 After completing his Fine Art degree in 1998 he won the Penagos Drawing Award and in 2008 he was the winner of the Ciudad De Alcalá Painting Award.
 His career as a hyperrealist painter continues to go from strength to strength as does his subject matter and his ability to create the most compelling compositions.